Cardiac Conduction System

 Therefore it is called the natural pacemaker of the heart.

 Atrial Conduction Pathways

 Atrial Conduction System

-The AV Node has other important functions: Delays the electrical impulse (separating atrial and ventricular systoles), and limits the amount of stimuli which are conducted to the ventricles, preventing Ventricular Arrhythmias caused by the transmission of all impulses of Atrial Arrhythmias such as Atrial Fibrillation.
+The AV node has other important functions, it delays the electrical impulse (separating atrial and ventricular systoles), and limits the amount of stimuli which are conducted to the ventricles, preventing ventricular arrhythmias caused by the transmission of all impulses of atrial arrhythmias such as atrial fibrillation.

 Bundle of His

 Conduction System: AV Node and Bundle of His

 The bundle of His is the continuation of the AV node which penetrates the central fibrous body.
 It has a common path that varies in each person, and then divides into two branches, the right branch and the left branch.